List of Bakugan: Gorem

 Hammer Gorem is the next evolution of Gorem.
 It is a stronger more powerful evolution with an impressive coat of armor and bull-like horns protruding from its head.
 Hammer Gorem wields a highly destructive double-sided hammer to pound its enemies into the ground.
-He later went back to New Vestroia with Blade Tigrerra and Preyas, though this wasn't shown.
+He later went back to New Vestroia with Blade Tigrerra and Preyas, though this was not shown.
 In Blast From the Past, he was killed by Mechtavius Destroyer, but was resurrected when the Brawlers went back in time to stop Mechtavius Destroyer from destroying the universe.

 Hydranoid

 Alice's guardian Bakugan (Masquerade's before).
 Hydranoid is one of the strongest species with a body composed of a highly intelligent, independent cell structure.
 It is completely controlled by Masquerade and obeys all of Masquerade's commands.
 This one-headed Hydra-like Bakugan has very strong armor, a dragon-like face, spines all over its body, and a sharp flail for a tail.
 Its mobility is extremely slow, but can battle all species with its extremely powerful and forceful strikes.
 Hydranoid is a mercilessly cruel and unforgiving monster, not to mention extremely violent and arrogant that feeds off the power of Bakugan sent to the Doom Dimension by Masqerade.
 Like his old nemesis (now close friend) Drago, Hydranoid can evolve into a more powerful monster.